-Gamsberg Pass is a high mountain pass at an elevation of 2.347m (7,770ft) above the sea level, located in central Namibia.
+Gamsberg Pass is a high mountain pass at an elevation of 1.867m (6,125ft) above the sea level, located in Khomas region of Namibia.
 It’s one of the highest roads of the country.

-The drive is rough on a mostly gravel road.
-The unpaved sections of the road can be impassable when wet.
-After rain, sections of road can become decidedly hazardous when fast-flowing creek crossings and slippery mud can cause road closures.
-The pass is one of Namibia’s most popular passes and it is in fact the highest and the longest pass in the country.
+Set high in the Namib Desert Plains, the road to the summit is totally unpaved.
+It’s called C26.
+A 4x4 vehicle is recommended.
 Its elevation and the fact that you overlook the Kuiseb River in the valley below it make it one of the most scenic 4x4 routes you can travel on in Namibia.
 It is worth stopping at the top of the pass to enjoy the views of the surrounding hills and to contemplate the snaking descent towards the desert floor.
 From the top of the pass there are spectacular views of the Kuiseb River in the valley below.
 Because of the beautiful scenery, Gamsberg is sometimes called the Garden Route of Namibia.

 Pic: Jo-Ann de Smit